inoda/journal/README.md

 ## Features

-- Basic CRUD for journal entries with a tagging system to categorize/search for entries
+- Basic CRUD for journal entries with a tagging system to categorize/search for entries.
 - Sharing via secret link or public post.
 Access can be revoked at any time.
+- Customizable prompts to help you kick off journaling.
 - [SECURITY] Even though it is a 1 user app, you still set up a login with a username and password (both are hashed).
-- [SECURITY] All journal entries/titles/tags/tokens are encrypted at the database level using [OpenSSL::Cipher](https://ruby-doc.org/stdlib-2.4.0/libdoc/openssl/rdoc/OpenSSL/Cipher.html).
+- [SECURITY] All journal entries/titles/tags/tokens/prompts are encrypted at the database level using [OpenSSL::Cipher](https://ruby-doc.org/stdlib-2.4.0/libdoc/openssl/rdoc/OpenSSL/Cipher.html).
 - [SECURITY] Email alert when a login occurs (optional).